1777 Sentry Parkway West

 David B. Kendall, P.E.

-David Kendall has nine years of experience in civil and environmental engineering with a focus in environmental remediation of sites impacted by chemicals and munitions.
+David Kendall has ten years of experience in civil and environmental engineering with a focus in environmental remediation of sites impacted by chemicals and munitions.
 Most recently, he acted as a Task Lead on Comprehensive Environmental Response, Compensation, and Liability ACT (CERCLA) remedial investigations and feasibility studies for a large construction management, design and environmental professional services firm.
 Prior to that, David served as a Remediation Specialist for a national environmental consulting and remediation services firm where he supervised over fifty remediation projects.
 He is knowledgeable in environmental engineering and design, project controls, planning, developing graphics, quality management, site logistics and construction from project initiation to completion.

 - Lafayette College, B.S., Civil Engineering